 Nancy Spero's repertoire of female figures run, dance, crawl, tumble, and strut across the page in the exhibition From Victimage to Liberation: Works from the 1980s & 1990s.
 This rarely-seen selection of Spero's collaged narratives show women transformed from historical contexts of suffering and subordination into protagonists in charge of their own destinies.
 From Victimage to Liberation is the first solo presentation of Spero's work in New York since her death in 2009.
-The exhibition will open to the public on January 2, 2013, and the opening reception will follow on January 10, 2013.
+The exhibition will open to the public today, January 2, 2013, and the opening reception will follow on January 10, 2013.

 A known feminist and anti-war activist, Spero decided to make women the sole subject of her artwork from 1976 on.
 She continued to pay special attention to women as victims of war, furthering the activism she began in her critical War Series (1966-1970).
 Argentina (1981) and El Salvador (1986) depict women who suffered under repressive regimes in Latin America juxtaposed with text.
 Argentina also includes fragments of typed Amnesty International reports on the deplorable treatment of detention camp prisoners.
 Through her imagery of the political conflicts in Argentina and El Salvador in the 1980s, Spero recognized and brought attention to suffering that women faced in relatively recent times.
 In a 1987 interview Spero stated, "I still investigate woman as victim because woman is still the victim par excellence, but now I stress women in charge of their lives."